nbz1559/SaturnV/ERRORTYPES.md

 Type 1;
-Failed to create a file in a specified directory because the directory was removed or doesnt exist
+Failed to create a file in a specified directory because the directory was removed or doesnt exist.

-More types coming when errors are found
+Type 2;
+Invalid Process.
+This could happen if you acidentally loaded in the enhanced version into GTA legacy or vice versa.